What is the difference between polypropylene and polyester straps?

 How to tell the materials apart in two seconds — no lab required

-Two simple methods that work in a real warehouse or garage to choose between Polypropylene vs Polyester:
+Two simple methods work in a real warehouse or garage:

 This is the fastest and most official sign.
 Under European marking, the label colour directly encodes the material: